 There’s still lots to do in this phase but the evidence from frontline care is already compelling.
 Working with our strategic Care Alliance partners, System C and Liquidlogic, we have put interfaces in place between social care systems and health systems for a number of our customers, which are in use today, facilitating more collaborative working.

-Both integrated health and social care and population health will elevate a care system’s service offer significantly, but there is potential to raise the bar further.
+Integrated health and social care along with population health will elevate a care system’s service offer significantly, but there is potential to raise the bar further.
 Implementing information standards consistently, such as the About Me profile, to personalise an individual’s care will be the next step to improve care even more.